Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Elastic Load Balancer.
 - [ ] Amazon Guard Duty.

 ### Your CTO thinks your IAM account was hacked.
-What is the only way to know for certain if there.
-Was unauthorized access and what they did, assuming your hackers are very sophisticated IAM engineers and doing everything they can to cover their tracks?
+What is the only way to know for certain if there was unauthorized access and what they did, assuming your hackers are very sophisticated IAM engineers and doing everything they can to cover their tracks?

 - [x] Use CloudTrail Log File Integrity Validation.
 - [ ] Use IAM Config SNS Subscriptions and process events in real time.